davidgatti/my-development-setup/05_custom_domains/README.md

 ```

 The only differences between the files are the `server_name` option and the port at which the site is running.
 Here, you see `3000`, but you can have multiple sites on any port you like.
 After you reload the Nginx configuration, Nginx will forward the traffic to the right internal address.

+# Ginnx will do it for you

+Now that you know that basic how to setup Nginx, it be best if there was an automated tool that could create a configuration file automatically, right?
+Well I did one 😅 called [ginnx](https://www.npmjs.com/package/ginnx).
+Every time you'll run it will ask you for the domain of the site that you want to use and the port on which is should run.
+With this information the configuration file will be automatically created, the Nginx server restarted, and a new server be running.

+This tool makes my life easier, and I hope it will help you to 😀.